A Monochromatic Harmony : Coords For Men

 RELATED: How to style joggers??

-Conversely, you can play it safe with a neutral base then add a highlight colour to introduce a splash of variance.
+Similarly, you can play it safe with a neutral colour base and then add a highlight colour to introduce a splash of colour/design.
 The navy two-piece with red tie outfit above is a good example, with the navy suit being a staple of any man’s wardrobe.